The Conference takes place at different locations in the city of Göttingen. Here is an overview of all locations:

 Markt 9, 37073 Göttingen

-There are two main Locations: The Wilhelmsplatz with the Aula and the Alte Mensa and the Papendiek 14/16 with the SUB/HG, Paulinerkirche and the Heine Haus.
+There are two main locations: Aula and the Alte Mensa at Wilhelmsplatz and with the SUB/HG, Paulinerkirche and the Heine Haus at Papendiek 14/16.

-If you are unsure where your next talk will take place, please feel free to ask at the registration desk.
+If you are not sure where your next talk will take place, please feel free to ask at the registration desk.

 - a city, not very large in size, deep in heart of Germany located in the northern mountain range and nevertheless perceived worldwide